Iurii-Dziuban/algorithms/README.md

 # Generic

+## Concurrency
+- ReadWriteLock - implementation of ReadWriteLock.
+Many readers can acquire lock (without writers) or only one writer acquires the lock.
+- ThreadPool - implementation of thread pool based on wait/notify paradigm with standard array for threads and linkedList for tasks.
+Implementation of "fair" processing.
+- ThreadPoolBlockingQueue - implementation of thread pool based on usage of BlockingQueue primitive
+- ThreadPoolBlockingQueueWithExecutor - implementation with control over the thread pool

+- ConcurrentStack (ConcurrentStackTest) - implementation of thread-safe Stack for multithreaded environment in lock-free (not wait-free!) manner.
+Wait-free algorithms have stronger guarantees.
 ## Performance
 - FinalDeclarationPerformanceTest - compares operation time using final and non final variables.
 Final is a bit more efficient.